junchengjiang1118/junchengjiang1118.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently signed in to 43 different slack teams
+* Created a undergraduates seminar to learn how to do economics research in Student Research Center